Master of Science in Special Education

 3. Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-Admissions Process
+Admission Process

-1. Complete the School of Graduate Studies online application.
+1. Complete the School of Graduate Studies' online application.

 2. Submit the application fee of $35.